Terms and Conditions

 8.2.1 Prohibited Items for Sale

 The following items are strictly prohibited from being listed or sold on the Platform.
-This list is not exhaustive, and all items must comply with Australian federal, state, and territory laws:
+This list is not exhaustive, and all items must comply with the laws and regulations of the seller's jurisdiction as well as those of any country to which an item may be shipped:

 Weapons and Firearms:

-- Firearms, ammunition, and firearm accessories (unless seller holds valid Australian firearms licence and complies with all regulations)
+- Firearms, ammunition, and firearm accessories (unless the seller holds all required licences and permits under the laws of their jurisdiction and complies with all applicable regulations)

 - Knives, swords, and bladed weapons (except kitchen knives and tools for legitimate purposes)

-- Tasers, stun guns, pepper spray, and other self-defense weapons
+- Tasers, stun guns, pepper spray, and other self-defence weapons

 - Explosives, fireworks, and pyrotechnics